How does one let go of the fear of something that resides inside some tiny part of your brain that cannot be seen without our present day technology?

 How does one let go of the loved one that has epilepsy?

-watching that person try to navigate a world that may not understand.
+watching that person try to navigate a world they may not understand.

 witnessing seizures that could mean certain death - in an instant.